yannbolliger/g5-parallel-sgd-spark/README.md

 ## Prerequisites

 You need a running `bash`, `sbt` and `kubectl`.
-Download those with your favorite installer like `apt-get` on Ubuntu or `brew` on macOS.
+Download these with your favorite installer like `apt-get` on Ubuntu or `brew` on macOS.

-The script will itself download and install Spark 2.4 in the folder `deploy`.
+You also need version 2.4 of
+Spark to be installed [get it here](https://spark.apache.org/downloads.html).

 ## Download the data locally

-To run the code locally, the dataset need to be downloaded.
+To run the code locally, the data set needs to be downloaded.
 You can use this script to download the data.

-In case of running the code on Kubernetes cluster, it's not necessary download the data, since the complete dataset is already present in a PersistentVolume.

 ```
 ./download-data.sh
 ```

+In case you want to run the code on a Kubernetes cluster, it's not necessary to download the data, since the complete data set already needs to be present in a PersistentVolume.

 ## Run